SumoLogic/sumologic-documentation/docs/search/logcompare/create-logcompare-email-alert.md

     ![SaveLogreduce.png](/img/search/logcompare/saveLogreduce.png)

-1. For **Run Frequency**, select the frequency you would like your search to run.
+1. For **Run Frequency**, select the frequency you'd like your search to run.
 The frequency should match the time range.
 1. For **Time range for scheduled search**, again, select a time range that matches the frequency.
 1. For **Alert condition** select **Send notification every time upon  search completion**.
 1. For **Alert Type**, select **Email**.